Suspicion-Agent: Playing Imperfect Information Games with Theory of Mind Aware GPT-4

-\textbf{Two-Player Imperfect Information Game}\quad In this paper, we propose to employ LLMs to play imperfect information games.
+\begin{enumerate}[leftmargin=0.1cm] \item We introduce \agentname{}, \textbf{the first agent framework designed to empower GPT-4 with theory of mind (ToM) ability to compete in various imperfect information games by understanding game rules and observational data without requiring any specialized training or examples.} By incorporating the ToM capability into the planning process, \agentname{} captures the inherent uncertainty of opponent behavior in our strategic deliberations.
+This enables \agentname{} to adapt its tactics dynamically when facing opponents with differing behavioral patterns. \item We are the first to demonstrate that an agent based on GPT-4 can potentially outperform traditional algorithms in imperfect-information games, such as Leduc Hold'em \citep{southey2012bayes}, when compared to established {learning-based} methods like {NFSP \citep{heinrich2016deep} and DMC \citep{zha2021douzero}, but still unperformed Nash-Equilibrium algorithms like CFR+ \citep{tammelin2014solving} which may inspire more subsequent use of LLMs in imperfect-information games.} \item We make all interaction data between \agentname{} and traditional algorithms for imperfect-information games in Leduc Hold'em publicly available.
+This will enable the research community to scrutinize the capabilities of GPT-4-based agents and inspire further work, particularly in fine-tuning smaller language models. \end{enumerate} \textbf{Two-Player Imperfect Information Game}\quad In this paper, we propose to employ LLMs to play imperfect information games.
 As a preliminary exploration, we concentrate primarily on two-player imperfect information games, such as Leduc Hold'em \citep{southey2012bayes}, which involves two players, denoted by $\mathcal{N} = \{1,2\}$, who share the same action space, $\mathcal{A}$.
 Let $a_1 \in \mathcal{A}$ and $a_2 \in \mathcal{A}$ represent the actions chosen by player 1 and player 2, respectively.
-Each player has access to two types of observations: a \textbf{private observation}, denoted as $S_{\texttt{pri}(i)}$ where $ i \in \mathcal{N}$ is the player index, and a \textbf{public observation}, shared among both players, denoted as $S_{\texttt{pub}}$.
+Each player has access to two types of observations: a \textbf{private observation}, denoted as $S_{\tt{pri}(i)}$ where $ i \in \mathcal{N}$ is the player index, and a \textbf{public observation}, shared among both players, denoted as $S_{\tt{pub}}$.